+Chairman (interpretation): Thank you.
+Minister Gross.
 Hon.
-Pamela Gross: Quana, Mr. Chairman, and quana for the question.
+Pamela Gross: Quana, Mr. Chairman.
+Quana for the question.
 The department is offering after school sessions via teams on different components of the balanced literacy program.
 For example, sessions will be offered on guided reading and social emotional resources.
 This is the first year that these sessions have been offered.
 2022-23 will be the second year of implementation.
 The department has been getting positive feedback from educators on these sessions.
 Quana, Mr. Chairman.